NewcastleRSE/ADV-PowerBI/README.md

 Run the following commands:<br />
 `py -m pip install pandas` <br />
 `py -m pip install matplotlib` <br />

+Seaborn is required for some of the test python IMD visualisations:

 `py -m pip install seaborn` <br />

 This should install all the required dependencies.